Spot activity of LQ Hya from photometry between 1988 and 2011: Analysis of the data

 The typical error of the target star photometry is estimated to be between 0.003 and 0.004 magnitudes from observations of constant stars \citep{henry1995development}.
 The errors of the check star observations are expected to be somewhat larger as fewer individual integrations have been used to determine their values.
 For a brief description of the operation of the APT and reduction of the data, see \citet{fekel2005chromospherically} and references therein.

 Our Johnson V band \object{LQ~Hya} minus comp star and check star minus comp star differential magnitudes are presented in the top and bottom panels of Fig. \ref{vdata}, respectively. \object{LQ~Hya} shows significant variability on night-to-night (rotational), year-to-year (spot lifetime), and decadal (magnetic cycle) time scales.
 The check star observations, plotted on the same scale as the \object{LQ~Hya} observations show no evidence for variability on any time scale in either the comp star or the check star.
-The somewhat larger scatter and slight offsets seen in the first few years of the check minus comp star observations are the result of instrumental upgrades that affect mainly the check minus comp differential magnitudes because of the large color difference ($\Delta(B-V)=-0.95$) compared to LQ Hya - comp ($\Delta(B-V)=-0.29$).
+The somewhat larger scatter and slight offsets seen in the first few years of the check minus comp star observations are the result of instrumental upgrades that affect mainly the check minus comp differential magnitudes because of the large color difference ($\Delta(B-V)=-0.95$) compared to LQ Hya minus comp ($\Delta(B-V)=-0.29$).

 The photometry of \object{LQ~Hya} was analysed using the Continuous Period Search (hereafter CPS) method \citep{lehtinen2011continuous}.
-The method models the photometry in short subsets of the data using a low $K$th order Fourier series.
-This modelling provides estimates for the mean differential magnitude $M$, peak-to-peak amplitude $A$ and period $P$ of the light curve, as well as epochs for the primary and a possible secondary minimum $t_{\rm min,1}$ and $t_{\rm min,2}$.
-To allow for variability in the model complexity, the CPS performs fits using Fourier series of orders $K=0\ldots2$.
+The method models the photometry in short subsets of the data by fitting a low $K$th order Fourier series,

+to each dataset.
+This modelling provides estimates for the mean differential magnitude $M$, peak-to-peak amplitude $A$ and period $P=f^{-1}$ of the light curve, as well as epochs for the primary and a possible secondary minima $t_{\rm min,1}$ and $t_{\rm min,2}$.
+The parameters $M$ and $P$ are obtained directly from the parameters in Eq. \ref{model}, whereas $A$, $t_{\rm min,1}$ and $t_{\rm min,2}$ are determined numerically.
+The error and reliability estimates for the parameters are obtained from their bootstrap samples.
+To allow for variability in the model complexity, the CPS performs fits using models of orders $K=0\ldots2$.
 The model order $K=0$ corresponds to a simple constant brightness model and describes the absence of any intrinsic variability in the light curve.
 For each dataset, the Bayesian information criterion is applied to determine the best modelling order \citep[Eq.
 6]{lehtinen2011continuous}.